 Whistleblower hotline rules have changed and continue to evolve.
-International legislation and legislative bodies—including Sarbanes-Oxley in the US, Sapin II in France, and the UK Financial Conduct Authority—increasingly mandate that companies implement whistleblower hotline programs.
+International legislation and legislative bodies—including the EU Whistleblower Directive, Sarbanes-Oxley in the US, Sapin II in France, and the UK Financial Conduct Authority—increasingly mandate that companies implement whistleblower hotline programs.
 The downside is that a number of opportunistic providers have entered the market.

 Under pressure to improve compliance methods, many companies move to discharge their responsibility to launch a whistleblower hotline quickly and focus the procurement decision on price—without a proper cost/benefit analysis.
 This approach can quickly backfire.